ENNAJIHYassin/Proba-V/README.md

     skimage 0.14.2  (very important to get this specific version) matplotlib, scipy

-    For training: Good GPU, I trained this model using my trusty NVIDIA GTX 1080.
+    For training: Relatively powerfull GPU, this model was trained on an NVIDIA GTX 1080.
     It is advised to train this model using a better GPU with more VRAM.

 ## Dataset: